- Roles and Responsibilities of the Board

 - Directors’ Remuneration

-The Board has in place policies and procedures to determine the remuneration of Directors taking into account the need for the Group to attract and retain the right talent with the necessary skills and experience required by the Board to function effectively.
+The Board has in place policies and procedures to determine the remuneration of Directors considering the need for the Group to attract and retain the right talent with the necessary skills and experience required by the Board to function effectively.

 The Board is responsible for determining the remuneration scheme for its individual members.
 The annual fees payable to Non-Executive Directors are presented to the shareholders at the AGM for their approval.
 The Executive Director however, does not participate in any way when determining his remuneration package.